Important: NGINX Plus R33 requires NGINX Instance Manager 2.18 or later

 file:

-- NIM_LICENSE_MODE_OF_OPERATION - set the NIM license mode of operation to either connected or disconnected.
+- set the NGINX Instance Manager license mode of operation to either connected or disconnected.
 Default is connected.

 Secrets